d12frosted/elpa-mirror/melpa/pytest-readme.txt

   (require 'pytest)

-If you don't use a global installation of py.test (ie in virtualenv) then add something like the following that points to either the non-global version or a test runner script.:
+If you don't use a global installation of pytest (ie in virtualenv) then add something like the following that points to either the non-global version or a test runner script.:

   (add-to-list 'pytest-project-names "my/crazy/runner")

-You can generate a script with py.test:
+You can generate a script with pytest:

-  py.test --genscript=run-tests.py
+  pytest --genscript=run-tests.py

 Another option is if your global pytest isn't called "pytest" is to redefine pytest-global-name to be the command that should be used.